ty18881/gaming-time-client/README.md

 This application allows them to earn more time by answering questions and fires off an email to their parent when specific thresholds are reached.

-## My "Teach yourself something new" project elements are React Hooks, Context API and React Router
+## My "Teach yourself something new" project elements
+- React Hooks
+- Context API
+- React Router
+- ActionMailer

 ## This project utilizes the following technologies under the hood:
 - React